A

 In an ad hominem manner.
 (MW)

 In a way that is directed against a person rather that the position they are maintaining.
 In a way that relates to or is associated with a particular person.
-(OD)
+(NOA)

 addlepated (adjective)